 AASB 119 Employee Benefits requires the use of the yield on long-term Commonwealth Government bonds as the discount rate in the measurement of the long service leave liability.
-The yield on long-term Commonwealth Government bonds increased from 1.25% in 2021 to 3.5% in 2022.
+The yield on long-term Commonwealth Government bonds increased from 3.5% in 2022 to 4.0% in 2023.

-This increase in the bond yield, which is used as the rate to discount future long service leave cash flows, results in a decrease in the reported long service leave liability.
+This increase in the bond yield, which is used as the rate to discount future long service leave cash flows, results in an increase in the reported long service leave liability.

-The actuarial assessment performed by DTF has kept the salary inflation rate at 2.5% for long service leave liability.
-As a result, there is no net financial effect resulting from the changes in the salary inflation rate.
+Following the actuarial assessment performed by DTF the salary inflation rate has increased from 2.5% in 2022 to 3.5% in 2023 for long service leave liability.

-The net financial effect of the changes to actuarial assumptions in the current financial year is a decrease in the long service leave liability of \$107 000 and employee benefits expense of \$117 000.
-The impact on future periods is impracticable to estimate as the long service leave liability is calculated using a number of demographical and financial assumptions, including the long-term discount rate.
+The net financial effect of the changes to actuarial assumptions in the current financial year is a decrease in the long service leave liability of \$24 000 and employee benefits expense of \$24 000.
+The impact on future periods is impracticable to estimate as the long service leave liability is calculated using a number of demographic and financial assumptions, including the long-term discount rate.